1964 in the Vietnam War: May

 The U.S. began "Operation Yankee Team", low-level and medium-level reconnaissance flights from South Vietnam over PAVN/VC strongholds in neighboring Laos, at the request of the Royal Laotian Armed Forces.
 Two days after flights began over southern Laos in the area that was part of the Ho Chi Minh Trail, U.S. Navy planes would conduct sorties over northern Laos.

+A VC battalion attacked six border posts in Kiến Tường, overrunning one, killing about 36 defenders, wounding 24, and capturing 87 weapons, including three mortars.
+Another ten defenders were missing.
+The VC also sank a landing craft sent to assist the posts.